 Name Birthright Israel Foundation as a Beneficiary of Your IRA

 Retirement assets may be subject to double taxation at the end of a lifetime (there is potential estate tax liability, and the assets may also be subject to income taxes on the individual income tax return filed for the year of your death).
 A charitable contribution of retirement assets may reduce or eliminate these taxes.

 If you would like to name Birthright Israel Foundation as a beneficiary of your IRA or other retirement plan, you may do so by modifying your beneficiary designation forms accordingly.

-How Can You Ease the Tax Costs of Inherited IRAs
+How You Can Ease the Tax Costs of Inherited IRAs

 With “stretch” IRAs no longer permitted and distributions from certain inherited IRAs required to be completed in no greater than 10 years, there may be an opportunity to reduce the tax costs and increase the term to life/lives using a charitable remainder trust after the lifetime of the IRA owner.

 If you want to know more about modifying the beneficiary designation forms on your IRA or other retirement plans, or you have other questions, please reach out to a planned giving expert today.